compulim/react-define-as-custom-element/README.md

 <my-input data-value="Hello, World!"></my-input>
 ```

-The underlying React component will be able to access the React context provided by `<MyAppContextProvider>` while rendering as a custom element.
-This is done by [`React.createPortal()` function](https://react.dev/reference/react-dom/createPortal).
+The underlying React component will be able to access the React context provided by `<MyReactContext.Provider>` while rendering as a custom element.
+This is done by the [`React.createPortal()` function](https://react.dev/reference/react-dom/createPortal).

 ### Retrieving the custom element instance

 Call the `useCustomElement` hook inside the converted React component to retrieve the instance of the custom element.
+This is useful when listening for events dispatched by slotted elements.

 The following example dispatch an event from the custom element: